 I'm often asked what I eat/cook on a regular basis, so I decided to share some of the essentials I keep in my vegan pantry.
 Today we’re talking condiments only.
+You can find more of my pantry staples in Part II and Part III of this series.
 Of course I always keep things like nuts and grains in my pantry as well, but that’ll be for another day.

 I was recently asked if I could name my five favorite foods.
 It took me a while to come up with a list because the question was so vague.
 For instance, does Thai cuisine count as a food?
 If I say tacos, do I need to specify what kind of tacos?
 The questions were never ending.
 However, I never doubted that tahini would be on my list.
 That’s because I LOVE tahini, and since it’s a relatively underutilized ingredient, I want to hype it up!

 Tahini, which is simply sesame seed paste, is sort of like peanut butter but it tastes more unique IMHO.
 It has a similar texture to other nut butters but without any sweetness and with a bit of sharpness.
 It’s also nut free, so it’s a great option for those who have nut allergies or live with those who have nut allergies.
 And it pairs incredibly well with both savory and sweet dishes.